Secretary’s Report for 2022

 We introduced a change in the 2018 season.
 As an Association we had no figures to combat pollution incidents or how many salmon /trout are being caught in our waters and from 2018 compulsory catch returns were to be made by all members.
 The permits will be issued again this year with space for catch returns on them and extra pages will be available from Andersons and on our webpage(www.omaghanglers.org).
 From the close of the season there will be 25 days in which to make your return and nil returns must be made.15th November is the final date for returns to be made.
 A late return or no return will incur a charge.
 If the charge is not paid, then membership cannot be renewed.
 Returns can be made online or on the actual licence and posted back to the Clubs PO Box number or left in the OAA returns box in C A Andersons.

-I would like to thank all those who made their returns for the 2021 season, it was greatly appreciated.
+I would like to thank all those who made their returns for the 2022 season, it was greatly appreciated.
 The numbers are increasing each year and less money is being gathered which we are over the moon about.
 We are volunteers doing this for the benefit of OUR club not for the fun of it.
-Associate and Senior members having the best uptake with 90% making their return.
+Associate and Senior members having the best uptake with 85% making their return.

-As stated in 2019 no excuses will be accepted for a no return or late return and penalties will be incurred for the 2021 season.
+As stated in previously no excuses will be accepted for a no return or late return and penalties will be incurred for the 2023 season.
 Those who were late or didn’t make a return at all will have to pay an extra £20 on their permits this year.
 This does not apply to juniors.
 Any monies raised will be put towards an enhancement scheme and this will be done on a yearly basis.
 Please make a return we need to have records as it is harder and harder in Court to assess the effect of pollution on our rivers.
 We would rather have the return than the £20.

 The email address for anglers to contact with information on any stiles, step overs or bridges that are broken damaged or in need of replacement or repair, is oaastiles@hotmail.co.uk.
 Please continue to use this address.